Boxing match

 Competitions will take place throughout the course of the year at various locations, including home shows at Ravelin Sports Centre.

-Memberships to join our clubs for the 22/23 year are now open.
-Please note: For some clubs you would have needed to attend trials before purchasing a membership.
+Memberships to join our clubs for the 23/24 year are now open.
+Please note: for some clubs you need to attend trials before purchasing a membership.
+Contact the club for more information.

-Lots of our clubs offer PLAY sessions, a more casual way to play without committing to a year membership.
-PLAY sessions are included with your Ravelin Sports Centre membership!
+Lots of our clubs offer Play Memberships, a more casual way to play without committing to a year membership.
+Most Play Memberships are £65 for the academic year (with some exceptions).

 The sports included are: